-- The Consumer Financial Protection Bureau is an independent agency 4. of the United States charged with regulating the offering and provision of consumer-financial products and services under federal consumer-financial laws, including the CFPA and Regulation O. 12 U.S.C. §§ 5481(12)(Q), (14), 5491(a), 5531, 5538. - 5.
+- 4. The Consumer Financial Protection Bureau is an independent agency of the United States charged with regulating the offering and provision of consumer-financial products and services under federal consumer-financial laws, including the CFPA and Regulation O. 12 U.S.C. §§ 5481(12)(Q), (14), 5491(a), 5531, 5538. - 5.
 The Bureau is authorized to initiate federal district court proceedings, by its own attorneys, to enjoin violations of the CFPA and Regulation O, and to secure such relief as may be appropriate in each case.
 12 U.S.C. §§ 5564(a)-(b), 5565.
 This includes the rescission or reformation of contracts, the refund of moneys paid, restitution, disgorgement or compensation for unjust enrichment, and civil money penalties.
 Id. § 5565(a)(2).

-- 6. Defendant Stephen Lyster Siringoringo (Siringoringo) is the principal of Siringoringo Law Firm, a purported law firm with offices in San Bernardino County, Riverside County, Orange County, and Los Angeles County, all in California.
-Siringoringo has transacted business in this district. - 7.
-Defendant Clausen & Cobb Management Company, Inc. (CCMC) is a California corporation with an office in San Bernardino County, California.
+- 6. Defendant Stephen Lyster Siringoringo (Siringoringo) was the principal of Siringoringo Law Firm, a purported law firm with offices in San Bernardino County, Riverside County, Orange County, and Los Angeles County, all in California.
+Siringoringo has transacted business in this district. - Defendant Clausen & Cobb Management Company, Inc. (CCMC) is a 7.
+California corporation with an office in San Bernardino County, California.
 CCMC has transacted business in this district. - 8.
-Defendant Alfred Clausen (Clausen) is an owner and manager of CCMC.
-Clausen has transacted business in this district. - 9.
-Defendant Joshua Cobb (Cobb) is an owner and manager of CCMC.
-Cobb has transacted business in this district. - 10.
-Defendants Siringoringo, CCMC, Clausen, and Cobb, each acting alone or in concert with others, offer or provide, or arrange for others to provide, "mortgage assistance relief services," as defined in Regulation O (12 C.F.R. § 1015.2 (2011)), and "financial advisory services" within the meaning of the CFPA, 12 U.S.C. § 5481(15)(A)(viii), including but not limited to loan-modification and foreclosure-relief services. - 11.
-Clausen and Cobb have had managerial responsibility for CCMC and have materially participated in the conduct of its affairs, including the development and approval of the purported mortgage assistance relief services described here.
-Clausen and Cobb are intimately familiar with and direct CCMC's operations, including its purported mortgage assistance relief services.
-Both Clausen and Cobb knew of and approved all of the practices described in this Complaint.
+Defendant Joshua Cobb (Cobb) was an owner and manager of CCMC.
+Cobb has transacted business in this district. - 9.
+Defendants Siringoringo, CCMC, and Cobb, each acting alone or in concert with others, offered or provided, or arranged for others to provide, "mortgage assistance relief services," as defined in Regulation O (12 C.F.R. § 1015.2 (2011)), and "financial advisory services" within the meaning of the CFPA, 12 U.S.C. § 5481(15)(A)(viii), including but not limited to loanmodification and foreclosure-relief services. - 10.
+Cobb had managerial responsibility for CCMC and materially participated in the conduct of its affairs, including the development and approval of the purported mortgage assistance relief services described here.
+Cobb was intimately familiar with and directed CCMC's operations, including its purported mortgage assistance relief services.
+Cobb knew of and approved all of the practices described in this Complaint.